 So someone you know is going through some family planning challenges.
-Below is a list of things you should consider when having a conversation with them: Have an honest, private (no one either of you knows within earshot) conversation on how often (if ever) the subject of future families should come up.
-Know that this … Continue reading Infertility Etiquette
+Below is a list of things you should consider when having a conversation with them: Only discuss the subject of infertility if the person faced with the challenge brings up the topic first.
+Once the topic is mentioned you might ask if/how the person … Continue reading Infertility Etiquette

 Each person’s support network looks different and is equally important, but there is usually an individual or individuals on whom you rely the most.
 It is especially important that you are able to be open and honest with this person, even though that can be difficult and awkward at various times throughout the process of … Continue reading The Partner